kung-fu-tzu/leonov.github.io/_posts/2012-12-09-linode-lxc.md

 LXC
 ---

-On an ordinary ubuntu box the LXC are `apt-get` away, and two `apt-get`s away on a linode.
+On an ordinary ubuntu box the LXC are `apt-get` away, and just two `apt-get`s away on a linode box.
 The extra work is just an installation of the [virtual kernel](http://packages.ubuntu.com/precise/linux-virtual).
 Lets go install and boot it.

 Virtual kernel